-Zencoder provides HLS output that Fastly can cache and deliver.
-To start, you'll need to create a Zencoder job that outputs live HLS to S3.
-Zencoder provides documentation on this setup process (https://app.zencoder.com/docs/guides/getting-started/live-s3-quickstart).
+provides documentation on this setup process (https://app.zencoder.com/docs/guides/getting-started/live-ss-quickstart).

 Next, configure a new Fastly service using the S3 bucket that you are using with Zencoder as an origin.
 You can refer to our documentation on setting up S3 as an origin (/guides/integrations/amazon-s3).